vibansal/HapCUT2/utilities/README.md

 optional arguments:
   -h, --help            show this help message and exit -h1 HAPLOTYPE_BLOCKS [HAPLOTYPE_BLOCKS ...], --haplotype_blocks HAPLOTYPE_BLOCKS [HAPLOTYPE_BLOCKS ...]
-                        haplotype block file to compute statistics on -v1 VCF [VCF ...], --vcf VCF [VCF ...]
+                        haplotype block file(s) to compute statistics on -v1 VCF [VCF ...], --vcf VCF [VCF ...]
-                        VCF file that was used to generate h1 haplotype fragments and phase h1 haplotype (--vcf in extractHAIRS and HapCUT2)
+                        VCF file(s) that was used to generate h1 haplotype fragments and phase h1 haplotype (--vcf in extractHAIRS and HapCUT2)
   -f1 FRAGMENTS [FRAGMENTS ...], --fragments FRAGMENTS [FRAGMENTS ...]
-                        HapCUT2 format fragment file used to generate input haplotype block file (-h1)
+                        HapCUT2 format fragment file(s) used to generate input haplotype block file (-h1)
   -pv [PHASED_VCF [PHASED_VCF ...]], --phased_vcf [PHASED_VCF [PHASED_VCF ...]]
-                        compute errors with respect to this phased single- individual VCF file.
+                        compute errors with respect to this phased single- individual VCF file(s).
 NOTE: Files must be separated by contig/chromosome!
 (Use with no arguments to use same VCF(s) from --vcf.)
   -h2 REFERENCE_HAPLOTYPE_BLOCKS [REFERENCE_HAPLOTYPE_BLOCKS ...], --reference_haplotype_blocks REFERENCE_HAPLOTYPE_BLOCKS [REFERENCE_HAPLOTYPE_BLOCKS ...]
-                        compute errors with respect to this haplotype block file
+                        compute errors with respect to this haplotype block file(s)
   -v2 [REFERENCE_VCF [REFERENCE_VCF ...]], --reference_vcf [REFERENCE_VCF [REFERENCE_VCF ...]]
-                        VCF file that was used to generate h2 haplotype fragments and phase h2 haplotype (--vcf in extractHAIRS and HapCUT2).
+                        VCF file(s) that was used to generate h2 haplotype fragments and phase h2 haplotype (--vcf in extractHAIRS and HapCUT2).
 Use with no arguments to use same VCF(s) from --vcf.